fundu-rs/fundu/fundu-systemd/README.md

 - `months`, `month`, `M` (defined as `30.44` days or a `1/12` year)
 - `years`, `year`, `y` (defined as `365.25` days)

-A summary of the rest of the format:
+Summary of the rest of the format:

 - Only numbers like `"123 days"` or with fraction `"1.2 days"` but without exponent (like `"3e9 days"`) are allowed